-On July 1st, I had the fortune of traveling to East Hartford, Connecticut where the United States Women's national team were set to face Mexico as part of their 2021 Send Off series before the 2020/2021 Tokyo Olympics.
+On July 1st, I had the great fortune to travel to East Hartford, Connecticut where the United States Women's national team was set to face Mexico as part of their 2021 Send Off series before the 2020/2021 Tokyo Summer Olympics.
 The main goal of me attending the match was to hear fans explain their love and admiration for "the beautiful game".
-However, as a cynic and devil's advocate, I also wanted to ask fans if they felt seen, heard and valued within the world of soccer/football...
+I also wanted to ask fans if they felt seen, heard, and valued within the world of soccer/football...

 Clarissa and Jordan